Sensory integration that is the work of the senses

 Vestibular system - sense of balance

 The vestibular system consists of two types of receptors located in the inner ear.
-It is responsible for movement and fluidity of movement of the eyeball, the head and the whole body.
-It allows us to determine the direction, tilt of both body and head as well as coordinate movement and balance the body.
+It is responsible for movement and fluidity of movement of the eyes, the head and the whole body.
+It allows us to determine the direction, tilt of both body and head as well as coordinate movement and balancing the body.

 This sense is based on receptors located in muscles, joints and tendons.
 Proprioception allows us to feel the movement of our bodies as well as adjust the force, bending angle and direction of a particular movement.
 Proprioception is used for pushing, pulling, clenching and bending etc.

 Interoception is an internal sense that allows our body to self-regulate temperature, pulse and breath as well as recognize an increased heart rate, the so-called butterflies in the stomach, hunger, thirst, pressure within the intestines and bladder.